 By developing an environment like XLand and new training algorithms that support the open-ended creation of complexity, we’ve seen clear signs of zero-shot generalisation from RL agents.
 Whilst these agents are starting to be generally capable within this task space, we look forward to continuing our research and development to further improve their performance and create ever more adaptive agents.

-We hope the preprint of our technical paper — and videos of the results we’ve seen — help other researchers likewise see a new path toward creating more adaptive, generally capable AI agents.
-And if you’re excited by these advances, consider joining our team.
+For more details, see the preprint of our technical paper — and videos of the results we’ve seen.
+We hope this could help other researchers likewise see a new path toward creating more adaptive, generally capable AI agents.
+If you’re excited by these advances, consider joining our team.